swyxio/sw-yx.github.io/_posts/2018-04-07-async-render-toolbox-director.md

 you can sneak around the execution environment by injecting a script tag... <https://stackoverflow.com/questions/2660512/are-google-chrome-extension-content-scripts-sandboxed?utm_medium=organic&utm_source=google_rich_qa&utm_campaign=google_rich_qa> and then inject a script tag inside the script tag... <https://stackoverflow.com/questions/26183649/correct-simplest-way-of-calling-one-js-file-inside-another-js> yo dawg i heard you like script tags

+--

+i decided i probably also want to use react since im building a UI, so basically i need to set up an ejected CRA to build without chunk hash names. https://medium.com/@yosevu/how-to-inject-a-react-app-into-a-chrome-extension-as-a-content-script-3a038f611067